flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/cargo-smoke.md

 ### DISCH light

-Amber light comes on, indicating that the agent bottle has fully discharged.
+Amber light comes on, indicating that the agent bottle has discharged.

 ### TEST